Tina Brown: The New Yorker

 During Brown's tenure, the magazine received four George Polk Awards, five Overseas Press Club Awards, and ten National Magazine Awards, including a 1995 award for General Excellence, the first in the magazine's history.
 Newsstand sales rose 145 percent.
 The New Yorkers circulation increased to 807,935 for the second half of 1997, up from 658,916 during the corresponding period in 1992.
 Critics maintained it was hemorrhaging money, but Newhouse remained supportive, viewing the magazine under Brown as a start-up: "It was practically a new magazine.
 She added topicality, photography, color.
 She did what we would have done if we invented The New Yorker from scratch.
 To do all that was costly.
 We knew it would be."
 Under Brown, its economic fortunes improved every year: In 1995 losses were about $17 million, in 1996 $14 million, and in 1997 $11 million.

 In 1998, Brown resigned from The New Yorker following an invitation from Harvey and Bob Weinstein of Miramax Films (then owned by The Walt Disney Company) to chair Talk Media.

-Opinions of Brown's New Yorker tenure varied:

-"She had to move fast.
+Opinions of Brown's New Yorker tenure varied.
+Editorial director Hendrik Hertzberg wrote: "She had to move fast.
 She was decisive ... went against the tradition of popular culture unfriendly to the written word.
 And what was she doing?
 She was pumping energy and life into a magazine devoted to publishing aesthetically and intellectually demanding writing.
-She saved The New Yorker," wrote editorial director Hendrik Hertzberg.
+She saved The New Yorker."
 Writer Adam Gopnik said, "The magazine will remain smarter and braver—more open to argument, and incomparably less timid—for her presence here."

-"I assume we can now look forward to Miramax becoming a shallow, celebrity-obsessed money loser she made The New Yorker," wrote Randy Cohen.

-"She is the best magazine editor alive.
-What more can I say?" said writer Michael Kinsley.

-"The most important thing, I think, has been [Brown's] effort to bring together the intellectual material and the streets," said writer Stanley Crouch.
-"When she was in charge, despite all the complaints from the old New Yorker crowd, one got a much stronger sense of the variousness of American society than one did under the editorship of perhaps the rightfully sainted Mr. Shawn."
+Randy Cohen wrote, "I assume we can now look forward to Miramax becoming a shallow, celebrity-obsessed money loser she made The New Yorker."
+Writer Michael Kinsley wrote, "She is the best magazine editor alive.
+What more can I say?"
+Writer Stanley Crouch said, "The most important thing, I think, has been [Brown's] effort to bring together the intellectual material and the streets.
+When she was in charge, despite all the complaints from the old New Yorker crowd, one got a much stronger sense of the variousness of American society than one did under the editorship of perhaps the rightfully sainted Mr. Shawn."